Threat Of Nuclear: Horrific Facts EVERYONE Should Know

 It is more complex than the gun tube but more efficient, generating a larger explosive force.

-This overall design also is critical for the next type of weapon.
+This overall design is also critical for the next type of weapon.

 ↓ This Is How A Nuclear Bomb Works